rybakit/arguments-resolver/README.md

 ## License

-CallableArgumentsResolver is released under the MIT License.
+ArgumentsResolver is released under the MIT License.
 See the bundled [LICENSE](LICENSE) file for details.